jswanepoel/the-room-assignment/README.md

 # the-room-assignment
-This repository contains two projects, the first a react web application build using webpack and the second application is a web api build using on Node using the nestjs Node.js framework.
+This repository contains two projects, the first a react web application build using webpack and the second application is a web api build using Node using the nestjs Node.js framework.

 # Sing in credentials
 Username: jswanepoel